Jonee2/Handcrafted-CSS-8-bit-art/README.md

 # Handcrafted-CSS-Mario
-Handcrafted CSS Mario manipulating only divs and background colors, no scripting used
+Handcrafted CSS Mario manipulating only divs and background colors, no scripting used.